rbtcollins/bitnami-docker/gke/wordpress/README.md

 When you set up a service, you tell it the pods to proxy based on pod labels.
 Note that the pod that you created in previous step has the label the `name=mariadb-master`.

-We'll use the file `mariadb-master-service.yml` to create a service for MariaDB.
+We'll use the file `mariadb-master-service.yml` to create a service for MariaDB master.
 The `selector` field of the service configuration determines which pods will receive the traffic sent to the service.
 So, the configuration specifies that we want this service to point to pods labeled with `name=mariadb-master`.

 Start the service: